Pica Disorder Treatment Options

 Some of more commonly used treatment approaches include:

 Ultimately, a physician or psychologist should be consulted when considering treatment options.

 As the need for some form of oral stimulation can be a motivator for pica behavior, redirecting a person’s choice of “edibles” is the overall goal of the pica box.
 The pica box contains a collection of items that are safe for a person to chew on, bite or ingest.

 Ideally, items in the box should closely resemble the types of pica-based items or materials that attracts a person in terms of taste, texture and appearance.
 By keeping a supply of safe items on hand at all times, the risk of harm is eliminated.

 Discrimination training entails teaching a person to understand the difference between actual food and non-food items.
 Commonly used in cases of developmental disability, discrimination training also uses rewards for correct responses, such as stickers.

 Developmentally disabled individuals may also benefit from visual cues or charts that show pictures of edible and non-edible food items.

 Teaching self restraint works in much the same way as exposure therapy.
 When treating pica disorder, a person learns to not give in to the urge to eat a non-food item when it’s placed in front of him or her.
 Over time, this practice works to eliminate the underlying desire or craving.

-If you have more questions about pica disorder or need help finding a treatment provider, call our helpline at to speak with one of our phone counselors.
+If you have more questions about pica disorder or need help finding a treatment provider, call our helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.